open-edge-insights/eii-core/README.md

 Similar to above interface keys, EIS services can also have "Servers" and "Clients" interface keys too.
 For example, check [config.json](VideoIngestion/config.json) of VideoIngestion service and [config.json](tools/SWTriggerUtility/config.json) of SWTriggerUtility tool on how to use.

+More details on the `interfaces` key responsible for the EIS MessageBus endpoint configuration can be found at [common/libs/ConfigMgr/README.md#interfaces](common/libs/ConfigMgr/README.md#interfaces)

 # Provision EIS

 <b>`By default EIS is provisioned in Secure mode`</b>.